 Multidistrict litigation, or MDL, is a process that joins together at least two manufacturers and allows hundreds or even thousands of similar plaintiffs from different federal districts to move quickly through the courts.
 When there are so many plaintiffs whose complaints seem almost interchangeable, this keeps judges from having to hear and re-hear the same case over and over again.
 These are still in the early stages.

 The FDA regulates the medical devices industry.
-It notifies medical professionals and the public at large when it becomes known that a hip replacement model or other medical device should be avoided.
+It notifies medical professionals and the public at large when it becomes known that a hip replacement model should be avoided.
 Following is a list of manufacturers and their hip replacement device models which have been the subject of lawsuits or device failures that we know of:

 Metal-on-metal hip implants are the implant type that fail most often, and those have been the subject of many lawsuits against manufacturers.